scalabridge/organization/plan-a-workshop.md

 #### Time commitment

 The time commitment varies wildly based on where you're organizing and the number of workshops that have already happened in your area.
-Since there are workshops every month in San Francisco, the meta-organizing team there has a stable of companies that are happy to host.
 If you're forging new, exciting ground, finding a venue, sponsors, students, and volunteers will take longer.
 The organizing cookbook [has suggestions](https://github.com/railsbridge/docs/wiki/Finding-space%2C-sponsors%2C-volunteers%2C-and-students) for where to look for those things.

 The amount of time you'll need to budget will also depend on how you and your co-organizer divide the responsibilities.
 Everyone organizing should plan on devoting their Friday night and most of Saturday to the workshop, and at least a few hours a week during the month before the workshop to visiting the space, ordering food, and communicating with students and volunteers.

 #### Mentorship & support available

-Although it is a lot of little details to deal with, if it's your first time organizing we'll hook you up with a mentor to answer questions and help guide you.
-That can be remote mentoring, if an experienced local organizer/mentor isn't available.

 If you are interested in organizing a workshop, or even just vaguely curious, contact [scalabridge@gmail.com](mailto:scalabridge@gmail.com) and our volunteerswill be very happy to talk to you about it.
 You can also create an issue on the [ScalaBridge Organizing GitHub repo](https://github.com/scalabridge/organization/issues/new) and we will gladly help you out!